AnsBal/uftrace/README.md

 __How to use fork features__

+The target proccess needs to load the libloader/libloader.so library.
+It could either be injected at runtime or preloaded using LD_PRELOAD.

 The `record` command requires you to provide a valid pid of the process to which you want to attach(using `-p` option).